Elk Grove Mayoral Candidate Blames Incumbent After She Was Threatened On Social Media

 It’s the most recent accusation surrounding the Elk Grove Mayor.
 The most serious of which is how his administration treats women.

-“There’s no evidence to support anything and the case has been closed and I’ve been cleared.
+“There’s no evidence to support anything.
 This is distracting from the true issues in which voters are concerned about,” Ly said.

 Get our news app: Download the updated CBS Sacramento News app for iOS and Android